MathHubInfo/Documentation/data/MDH-submission-editorial.md

-# Submission/Editorial Process for MathDataHub (First Thoughts)
+# Submission/Editorial Process for data.mathhub.info (First Thoughts)

 **Manifest**: This is a working document capturing the discussions at the [Math Data Workshop](https://opendreamkit.org/2019/08/17/WorkshopOnDataInMathematics/).